isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-backyard-train/index.md

 Once youre through with constructing the frames, it's time to include the wheels.

-I will encourage you to refer to this [website](https://howtoadult.com/trailer
+I will encourage you to refer to this [website](https://howtoadult.com/trailer-plastic-barrels-4709116.html)- howtoadult. com for more detailed information.
-- plastic
-- barrels
-- 4709116.html)
-- howtoadult. com for more detailed information.

 Now, insert your wheel axel or steel dowel through the circular steel rod.
 Attach the wheels.